-- Set the comet_url parameter to specify the URL of the Foundation Toolkit Server's cometd servlet. - Verify the value for the applicationName matches the Application Handle for the NARC CallNACK application configured in Section 9, Step 9.
-If they are different, then modify the Application Handle in Section 9 to make them the same. - Set the sip.domain parameter to the SIP Domain configured in Section 9, Step 2. - For each Implicit User to be managed by the NACR CallNACK application, add/modify the user credentials as necessary and ensure the user.#.sip_address parameter for each user matches the Pattern(s) configured in Section 9, Step 11. - Set the blocked.number.proxy.touri parameter to the extension of the announcement configured on Communication Manager (e.g. < extension > @domain).
+- Set the comet_url parameter to specify the URL of the Foundation Toolkit Server's cometd servlet. - Verify the value for the applicationName matches the Application Handle for the NACR CallNACK application configured in Section 9, Step 9.
+If they are different, then modify the Application Handle in Section 9 to make them the same. - Set the sip.domain parameter to the SIP Domain configured in Section 9, Step 2. - For each SIP user to be managed by the NACR CallNACK application, add/modify the user credentials as necessary and ensure the user.#.sip_address parameter for each user matches the Login name of the corresponding user configured in Section 9, Step 11. - Set the blocked.number.proxy.touri parameter to the extension of the announcement configured on Communication Manager (e.g. < extension > @domain).